Do a business energy audit

 No

-Consider having insulation installed in your ceiling, walls and floor if you don’t have it.
+Install insulation in the ceiling, walls and floor.
 Most building insulation is measured by an R-value.
 Window insulation is measured by its U-value.

-Talk to a licensed installer to determine the best insulation option for you.
+Talk to a licensed installer to work out the best insulation option for you.

 Are windows kept shaded in summer to keep the site cool?
 Yes